squall01337/kartrush-io/VOIDZONE_IMPLEMENTATION.md

 This guide explains how to add void zones (falling/hazard areas) to the game, following the existing patterns and architecture.

+## CURRENT STATUS (2025-07-13)

+- ✅ **Map Editor**: Void zone creation/editing fully working
+- ✅ **Server Logic**: Collision detection and falling state working correctly
+- ✅ **Death Mechanic**: Players die after 1.5 seconds of falling
+- ✅ **Sound**: Falling sound plays when entering void zone
+- ✅ **Map Support**: Void zones load from JSON map files correctly
+- ❌ **Visual Animation**: Falling animation (shrinking, rotating, drift) NOT WORKING - players fall but without visual effects

+### Known Issues
+- The falling animation code is implemented but not displaying:
+  - No shrinking effect (should scale from 100% to 10%)
+  - No rotation during fall
+  - No expanding dark void circle
+  - Drift based on velocity may be working but hard to see without other effects

+The core mechanic works - entering a void zone triggers falling state and death after 1.5 seconds - but the visual feedback needs debugging.

 ## Overview

 Void zones are areas on the track where karts fall off and die after a falling animation.
 Think of them as cliff edges or pits in racing games.
 All void zones work the same way - instant death after 1.5 seconds of falling.